Skip to content

 AI tools can analyse data, but they cannot instantly recreate years of experience working within a specific sector or methodological discipline.

-Agencies with recognised expertise - whether in financial services, healthcare, retail, behavioural science or cultural insight - possess contextual knowledge that new entrants simply do not have.
+Agencies with recognised expertise - whether in financial services, healthcare, retail, behavioural science or cultural insight (or all of these) -possess contextual knowledge that new entrants simply do not have.

-A start-up can launch an AI-powered research platform quickly.
-It cannot replicate decades of category understanding, methodological rigour or client-side experience overnight.
-When that expertise becomes central to an agency’s brand, it becomes a defensive moat in a rapidly evolving market.
+A start-up can launch an AI-powered research platform quickly but they cannot replicate decades of category understanding, methodological rigour or client-side experience overnight.
+When that expertise is central to an agency’s brand, it becomes a defensive moat in a rapidly evolving market.

-Unfortunately, many agencies still treat branding as a cosmetic exercise - a new website, a refreshed logo or updated messaging.
+Unfortunately, many agencies still treat branding as a bit of a cosmetic exercise - a new website, a refreshed logo or updated messaging.
+And that is part of it.
 But having a strong and recognisable brand is far more strategic than that.
-And in this age of AI, can be a powerful symbol of trust.
+And in this age of AI, your brand can be a powerful symbol of trust.

 A strong brand does 3 critical things: